 In honor of Buffy the Vampire Slayer’s 20th Anniversary I’d like to share this little story about how I discovered the two best TV series of all time; Buffy the Vampire Slayer and it’s spinoff Angel.
 When I first heard the WB was broadcasting a Buffy show I was 13 and thought it was the dumbest idea ever.
 “Why are they making a TV show 5 years after that terrible movie?”

 By this point I am 17 and have pretty much avoided Buffy and Angel all through high school.
-I get this part time job and my only free night off is Tuesday.
-There is nothing on any other channel worth watching and I need something to play in the background while writing my English term paper.
-Of course I settle on Buffy & Angel which played back to back in 2000/2001.
-So I am trying to write this term paper while I am casually watching this show in the background.
+I get a part time job and my only free night off is Tuesday.
+There is nothing worth watching on any other channel and I need something to play in the background while writing my English term paper.
+I settle on Buffy & Angel which aired back to back in 2000/2001.
+So I am trying to write this term paper while casually watching the show in the background.
 I’m enjoying Angel more because there is less history to catch-up on.
 I eventually start digging Buffy after the Episode “Family.”
 Tara’s family comes to take her away and it builds up to the gang talking about how much they care for Tara until Spike interjects how he doesn’t care what happens.
 That was the line where I was like woah, this show’s funny and dramatic.

 So at first run I am digging Angel way more because the characters are a bit newer and the history is less extensive.
 I get to witness the friendship of Gunn and Wesley evolve (and eventually deteriorate), I get a ton of back story on Angel’s life.
 The callbacks to prior stories resonate much more on Angel than Buffy.
-Though all the Cordelia Angelus referenes were over my head to me.
-Later in my regular viewing I stumbled across a season 3 episode of Buffy and didn’t even recognize Wesley’s character.
+Though all the Cordelia Angelus references were over my head.
+Later in a random syndication viewing, I stumbled across a Buffy season 3 episode and didn’t even recognize Wesley’s character.
 He was vastly different than Season 2 Angel and beyond.

 I was sold on Angel after the episode "Are You Now or Have You Ever Been"